FarronF/limerick-council-meetings/meetings/2022/10/19-Meeting of the Home and Social Development Strategic Policy Committee/Minutes – Meeting of the Home and Social Strategic Policy Committee – 15th June 2022.md

 - Ms. Siobhan Reidy, Sectoral Representative Community/Voluntary asked if the

-allocations team have considered or are actively collecting data on numbers of applicants--- 5
+allocations team have considered or are actively collecting data on numbers of applicants
+---
+5

 who are on the housing list, are currently in private rented accommodation and who